 Unless the deceased named a specific individual to act as his or her representative, Illinois law allows family members, such as the surviving spouse or adult child of a deceased individual, to file a wrongful death claim.
 A parent may also file a suit for the wrongful death of a child.

-If the deceased individual died before naming a personal representative for his or her estate, the court will likely select one of the previously mentioned close relatives to act as the personal representative for the claim.
+Suppose the deceased individual died before naming a personal representative for his or her estate.
+In that case, the court will likely select one of the previously mentioned close relatives to act as the personal representative for the claim.

 At Horwitz, Horwitz & Associates, our law firm takes all cases on a contingency fee basis.
 This ensures no out-of-pocket costs for clients; they only pay legal fees when we win their cases.